jtb3wj/Python-Banknotes/README.md

 # Python-Banknotes
 Here we will be using the UCI Machine Learning Repository Banknotes dataset (https://archive.ics.uci.edu/ml/datasets/banknote+authentication) to showcase some machine learning examples in python.
-Many of the ideas here are found in the book *Introduction to Statistical Learning*.
+Many of the ideas here are found in the book *Introduction to Statistical Learning* (https://www.amazon.com/Introduction-Statistical-Learning-Applications-Statistics/dp/1461471370).

 The goal here is to determine which banknotes are authentic.
-Therefore, we will be solving a classification problem.
-We will try several different algorithms and compare the results.
+Therefore, we will be solving a classification problem where we try to identify whether a particular banknote is authentic or not.
+For more details, please refer to the dataset in the link above.
+We will use several different algorithms, implemented in the python scikit learn library

 ## Examining our variables